 The home of Amsterdam’s finest rotisserie chicken, Rijsel Rotisserie serves a mix of French and Flemish classics that has won the hearts of the city’s foodies.
 Housed in a former domestic science school, Rijsel’s trendy, industrial interiors sees rough wooden floors and high ceilings paired with vintage mismatched cabinets and crisp white linens.
 From the open kitchen, a steady stream of juicy meats, fresh fish, baked potatoes and crisp salads emerge.
 Be sure to book ahead. €€

 5. Local Gem …

 To spend an evening at Balthazar’s Keuken is to discover one of Amsterdam’s favourite dinner parties.

-Finding a natural home in Amsterdam's hip Jordaan district, Balthazar’s open keuken ("kitchen") spills out into a buzzing dining room, where friendly staff introduce a three-course menu inspired by the freshest seasonal market produce.
-Changing on a weekly basis, Balthazar’s menu is as inventive as it is affordable - expect everything from stir-fried mussels to Turkish flatbreads, succulent lamb ribs or rabbit confit.
+Finding a natural home in Amsterdam's hip Jordaan district, Balthazar’s open keuken ("kitchen") spills out into a buzzing dining room, where founders and chefs Karin Gaasterland and Alain Parry introduce their weekly three-course menu, inspired by the freshest seasonal market produce.
+Balthazar’s menu is as inventive as it is affordable – expect everything from stir-fried mussels to Turkish flatbreads, succulent lamb ribs or rabbit confit.
 In the glow of industrial light-bulbs, the friendly staff weave through the cosy dining space, earning Balthazar’s its reputation as the neighbourhood’s home away from home.
-In the summertime, be sure to reserve a street-side table to soak in the animated local vibe. €€
+In the summertime, be sure to reserve a street-side table to soak in the animated local atmosphere. €€

 Elandsgracht 108, 1016 VA Amsterdam